RunestoneInteractive/JS4Python/_sources/TheBasics/JS4Python.rst

 What we see is that at the core there are a few similarities, such as a main and the string “Hello World” But there are other things that are quite  different.
 For example to create a function we use  ``function`` to create a new function with the body of the function inside the curly braces.
 Unlike Python when you define a function this way the function is available for use in regardless of whether you defined the function before you call it.
-In Javascript moving all function declarations to the start is referred to as 'hoisting.'
+In Javascript logically moving all function declarations to the start is referred to as 'hoisting.'

 It is also possible, and quite common, to define a function like this: